-- 1. Sections A and B (i.e., Introduction and Flow Chart) should be written as if you were planning out this experiment in your own mind prior to initiating work on the experiment. - 2.
+- Sections A and B (i.e., Introduction and Flow Chart) should be written as if you were planning out this experiment in your own mind prior to initiating work on the experiment. - 2.
 Sections A and B must also be included in your lab notebook.
-(It is acceptable to type A and B, copy them, and then tape these copies into your notebook.
-You may also write out A and B in your notebook and hand in the detachable carbon copy.) - 3.
-Sections A and B must be handed in to the TA at the beginning of the lab period on the day they are due.
+(It is suggested to type A and B, copy them, and then tape these copies into your notebook.) - 3.
+Sections A and B must be handed in at the beginning of the lab period on the day they are due.
 This is usually, but not always, the day on which you begin the experiment.
-See schedule for due dates. - 4.
-Sections A and B will then be graded and will normally be handed back before your final lab report is due.
-You will then staple these graded sections onto the rest of your completed lab report prior to handing it back to the TA. - C. Experimental Procedures: If you are provided with a detailed step-by-step protocol, you only need to mention any actual variations from the protocol provided.
+See schedule for due dates. - C. Experimental Procedures: If you are provided with a detailed step-by-step protocol, you only need to mention any actual variations from the protocol provided.
 However, be sure to mention any and all deviations.
 You do not have to re-copy the protocols from the laboratory manuals.
 If there is not a detailed protocol provided for a particular experiment, you will need to include more details in this section.
 This section will be handwritten in your notebook, but should be typed for your lab report. - D. Results: The length of this section will vary from experiment to experiment.
 Present the results in the most clear and understandable fashion possible.
 This may involve Figures, Tables, Charts, and/or Graphs, but must also contain typed explanatory text.
-You cannot just present a collection of tables and graphs and call that your Results section; you must explain in words what the charts and graphs demonstrate. - E. Conclusion and Discussion: One page typewritten maximum.
-Discuss the results of your experiment.
+You cannot just present a collection of tables and graphs and call that your Results section; you must explain in words what the charts and graphs demonstrate. - E. Conclusion and Discussion: Discuss the results of your experiment.
 In your introduction there was a purpose statement.
 Address this statement by explaining the results gathered, and if the experiment accomplished what was said in the purpose.
 Finally, do include error analysis.
 Describe what errors may have taken place and the impact that these errors had on the experiment.